Happy dog in Malaysia

 Exotic bird

-• Ferrets: Subject to Distemper vaccination rules and sometimes a longer quarantine.
+• Ferrets: Subject to distemper vaccination rules and sometimes a longer quarantine.

 Frequently Asked Questions (FAQ)